aa-sharma/micro_hydro_bc_III/README.md

 ## Simulation
-The [pypowsybl](https://powsybl.readthedocs.io/projects/pypowsybl/en/stable/) library in python is used for simulating the base case load flow analysis, as well as the fault and contingency cases..
+The [pypowsybl](https://powsybl.readthedocs.io/projects/pypowsybl/en/stable/) library in python is used for simulating the base case load flow analysis, as well as the fault and contingency cases.

 ### Load Flow Validation (Base Case)
  <img src="outputs/base_case_lf.png" width="100%">